Link Building: The Operations Guide for SEO Teams and Agencies

 The four-tier model maps to client maturity.
 Starter fits founder-led startups validating channel performance.
 Growth fits Series A and B companies scaling SEO as a primary acquisition channel.
 Aggressive fits mid-market and enterprise teams in competitive niches.
 Enterprise tier is the right move when your target keywords have top-3 competitors averaging 200+ referring domains and you need to close the gap in 12-18 months.

 Volume scales sub-linearly with budget.
-Doubling spend from $5K to $10K does not double link count from 6 to 12.
-It buys 10 to 12 placements but at higher DR, tighter topical relevance, and stronger anchor flexibility.
-Volume is not the primary lever above the Growth tier.
+Moving from the Growth to Scale tier does not just buy more links - it buys higher source DR, tighter topical relevance, and stronger anchor flexibility.
+Volume is not the primary lever above Growth.
 Quality, relevance, and source-specific reach become the operating constraints.

 Regulated verticals (legal, medical, finance, crypto, supplements, gambling) demand 3-5x the backlink investment of unregulated B2B.
-SERP top-3 pages in these niches average 380-820 referring domains versus 85-290 for local services or e-commerce.
+SERP top-3 pages in these niches average 380-820 referring domains versus 85-290 for local services like real estate or e-commerce.
+Stores sit at the low end because their money pages rarely earn links directly, which is the core challenge of ecommerce link building.

 Google's E-E-A-T scrutiny is stricter in YMYL (Your Money or Your Life) niches.
 The 2018 Medic update was the first explicit signal of this pattern.
 Every core update since has refined it further.
 Regulated-vertical SERPs are dominated by sites with deep editorial trust signals: long author bios, citation density, third-party verification.
 Backlinks are one of the few external trust signals Google can verify cheaply, so the threshold to compete moves up.
-The how many backlinks should a website have post breaks down the niche-by-niche benchmarks.
+The backlink count post breaks down the niche-by-niche benchmarks.

 We do not run a generic playbook against legal, medical, or crypto SERPs.
 Each vertical has its own editorial gatekeepers, its own compliance constraints, and its own preferred placement formats.
 Legal placements need attorney-byline-friendly editors.
 Medical placements need clinically-reviewed publishers.
 Crypto placements need outlets that have not been burned by 2022-2023 scam coverage.
 We maintain vertical-specific publisher lists and pitch templates per niche.